MerlinsLair/merlin/x/superfluid/README.md

 ### Superfluid Asset

-A superfluid asset is a alternative asset (non-OSMO) that is allowed by governance to be used for staking.
+A superfluid asset is a alternative asset (non-MER) that is allowed by governance to be used for staking.

 It can only be updated by governance proposals.
 We validate at proposal